 Currently, parts of eastern Congo are grappling with the second-largest Ebola outbreak in history, with more than 3,400 cases and 2,200 deaths since August 2018.
 The situation is complicated by the fact that it is occurring in an active conflict zone, and has witnessed numerous attacks on health workers by armed groups operating in the region.
-Nevertheless, the WHO is playing a key role in the international response, aiding contact tracing efforts to prevent the spread of the virus, helping to vaccinate more than 260,000 people in the outbreak zone, and supporting Ebola treatment centers with medical supplies and other critical services.
+Nevertheless, the WHO is responding to the outbreak and playing a central role in contact tracing efforts to prevent the spread of the virus, helping to vaccinate more than 260,000 people in the outbreak zone, and supporting Ebola treatment centers with medical supplies and other critical services.
 UNICEF is involved in these efforts as well, working to provide clean water, hygiene, and sanitation services to encourage infection prevention and control.